What to Say at the Bank When Opening a Miller Trust Account in Ohio

 Branch requests a tax ID (EIN) for the trust

-What to say: A QIT is opened with the beneficiary's Social Security number — no EIN is required.
+A QIT is opened with the beneficiary's Social Security number — no EIN is required.
 The ODM trust instrument states the identification number for the QIT is the primary beneficiary's SSN, and the Certification of Trust repeats that the trust's taxpayer identification number is the beneficiary's SSN.
 Ask the branch to open the account in the name of the trust using the beneficiary's SSN for IRS reporting.

-Bring: Printed copy of the ODM QIT trust instrument (identification-number line) and the ODM QIT Information Packet, 'Trust Bank Account' section
+Document to bring: Printed copy of the ODM QIT trust instrument (identification-number line) and the ODM QIT Information Packet, 'Trust Bank Account' section

 Refusal 2